j-vizcaino/goteleinfo/README.md

 In order to convert read the frames, the [Micro Teleinfo](https://www.tindie.com/products/Hallard/micro-teleinfo-v11/) or [PiTinfo](https://www.tindie.com/products/Hallard/pitinfo/) is needed.

-## Example: JSON frames

-A simple CLI is provided in [`cmd/teleinfo-info`](https://github.com/j-vizcaino/goteleinfo/blob/master/cmd/teleinfo-json/main.go) that reads frames and prints them, JSON encoded.
-This program can serve as an example of what the library provides.

 ## Metrics

 The library provides counters to track frame reading and decoding errors.
 Those are stored internally as Prometheus metrics.